 - Especially in the expansion, some of these items are used to avert the Money Spider trope.
 Humanoid enemies drop money which varies in amounts, while beasts and other non-sentient foes drop body parts.
 Not that this stops beasts sometimes eating surprisingly high-quality weapons and armour...

 - It's not uncommon for players to actually use some of those grey-colored vendor trash items when no other alternative exists.
 Most shoulder gear of remotely acceptable quality is few and far between under level 25, and for those underleveled players, a pair of rotting pauldrons or disheveled shoulderguards is better protection than nothing at all.

 - Of special note is the Shadowstrike/Thunderstrike polearm found in the then-high level raid Molten Core back in Classic.
-Instead of stats, it possessed a Chance on Hit proc and the ability to transform from one form to the other; because of this, it was generally considered worthless and granted the Fan Nickname "Vendorstrike", since this was all it was usually good for.
+Instead of stats, it possessed a Chance on Hit proc and the ability to transform from one form to the other.
+Of the classes that could use polearms at the time - Warriors, Paladins, Druids, and Hunters - the weapon was comparatively too weak to be of use to the former two, and avoided by the latter two since Chance on Hit procs on melee weapons don't work for their preferred methods of attack.
+Because of this, it was generally considered worthless and granted the Fan Nickname "Vendorstrike", since this was all it was usually good for.